 It is worth noting that the subtyping relation of propositions into collections and that of small propositions into sets, via the rules {\bf prop-into-col} and {\bf prop$_s$-into-set} respectively, are very different from the subtyping relation of sets into collections via the {\bf set-into-col} rule, or that of small propositions into propositions via the {\bf props-into-prop} rule.
 Indeed, the subtyping rules {\bf prop-into-col} and {\bf prop$_s$-into-set} do not affect the elimination rules of propositions and small propositions: they express a {\it merely inclusion}.
-Instead the subtyping rules {\bf set-into-col} and {\bf props-into-prop} take part in the definition of sets and in that of small propositions, because elimination rules of sets and of small propositions act respectively toward all collections and toward all propositions.
+Instead the subtyping rules {\bf set-into-col} and {\bf props-into-prop} take part in the definition of sets and in that of small propositions, because elimination rules of sets and of small propositions act respectively towards all collections and towards all propositions.

-There are important motivations, already explained in \cite{mtt}, behind the fact that elimination rules of propositions act only toward all propositions and not toward all collections, as well as those of small propositions do not act toward all sets.
+There are important motivations, already explained in \cite{mtt}, behind the fact that elimination rules of propositions act only towards all propositions and not towards all collections, as well as those of small propositions do not act towards all sets.